lucidworks/fusion-financial-demo/README.md

 1. Import the setup/fusion-config.json file into Fusion.
 See https://doc.lucidworks.com/fusion/3.0/REST_API_Reference/Objects-API.html#object-export-and-import
   1. In the Admin UI, you can load up the config under the Devops-Import Menu.
 1. Run the "index-s-and-p" crawler first.
 This will index the metadata about the S&P 500 companies AND will create 2 additional crawlers PER company
-1. TODO: In the Fusion Admin UI, run the "start-crawlers" datasource to kick off indexing of the various sources.
+1. In the Fusion Admin UI, run the "start-crawlers" datasource to kick off indexing of the various sources.
 1. TODO: Start up the UI and browse to http://localhost:8080